 2. Potential to go viral

 The shareable nature of an infographic leads to the possibility of going viral through social sharing.
 If your infographic has particularly poignant statistics or information, you may find it spreading like wildfire across the Internet.
 Make sure to put a watermark with your brand name on the infographic for credit.
+As per SEO agencies, infographics are gold when it comes to getting a brand to a high rank on search engines.
+They can help your brand be noticed by a whole new and untapped section of viewers online.
 Keep in mind that infographics can also work as clickable links.
 Connect your infographic with a link back to your website to help bring more users in.

 3. Subject authority